 In kitchens, designers often start with ambient lighting, and then supplement with task and accent lighting where needed.
 When considering how much ambient light you’ll need, remember that the light you get from your windows will disappear in the evening, so plan ceiling lights so that you can get even background light whenever you want.

-You’ll also want to be able to see into any cabinets or drawers where you’ll be searching through tiny spice bottles or small gadgets.
+You’ll also want to be able to see into any cabinets doors or drawers where you’ll be searching through tiny spice bottles or small gadgets; it definitely helps in a spice kitchen.
 Make sure your ambient lighting is bright enough so you can at least find what you need without having to get a flashlight.
 Recessed lights that can be angled towards cabinets can help with this.

 The Task Layer